 If you have a car, be SURE you fill it up with gas!
 I failed to and it was CHALLENGING to find a station with gas! ~ Alysa

 Note that while many of you suggested candles (such as yartzheit candles), a few of you warned against the fire hazard.
 If you plan to use candles for lighting in the event of a power outage, please exercise caution.

 If your city orders you to evacuate, please check out this helpful post by Greenbacks Gal on Emergency Evacuation Kits.
 And when this is all over, and you need to restock your food supply, here are some tips on Restocking Your Fridge After a Power Outage.

-Are you bracing for Frankenstorm?
+Are you bracing for severe weather?
 Please feel free to add your tips in the comments.
 Most of all, stay safe.
-Our prayers are with you.